breezewish/express-minify/README.md

 express-minify is an express middleware that automatically minify and cache your javascript and css files.
 It also supports LESS/SASS/Stylus/CoffeeScript dynamic processing and minifying.

+Please feel free to contribute to this project :)

 # Installation

 ```